droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <p>A large wooden table stands at the center, surrounded by chairs and covered with a simple checkered tablecloth.
 Copper pots and pans hang from hooks above a stone hearth, and a variety of herbs dry from a wooden rack on the wall.
 An open window allows a cool breeze into the space, and a small pile of birdseed rests upon the windowsill.</p>
 </div>

 If the players linger here, they notice that a musty, acrid odor emits from a mortar and pestle atop one of the higher shelves.
-If retrieved, the mortar contains a faint ground powder colored a vibrant shade of purple, identifiable as wolfsbane with a DC 13 Intelligence (Nature) check.
+If retrieved, the mortar contains a faint ground powder colored a vibrant shade of purple, identifiable as wolfsbane with a DC 24 Nature or Craft check.

 At some point before dinner, Dmitri and Anna meet in the kitchen for a quiet conversation, asking any players present to excuse themselves from the room for a moment of privacy.
 A player who eavesdrops on the conversation sees the following: